Our Nomad Travel - It's Not a Vacation, It's a Lifestyle!

 • Books, travel journal, maps

-• Snacks, water (but you can't take bottles of liquid through airline security)
+• Snacks, water (beware that you can't take bottles of liquid through airline security, so take your bottle empty and fill it up after security.)

 • TP, tissues